 Art Deco is a visual arts and design style that first appeared in France after World War I. An eclectic style combining traditional craft motifs with technological imagery and materials, it began to internationally flourish in the first half of the twentieth century.
 A generation of ‘Western-eduated’ architects and designers, inspired by this movement and encouraged by an emergent nouveau-riche business class in Mumbai, began to build buildings in the architectural style of what has today been termed ‘Bombay Deco’ by architectural historians.

-Characterised by rich colours, bold geomertic symmetry and lavish ornamentation, the Art Deco buildings form reservoirs of a specific socio-historical moment, in India, as globally — with rapid industrialisation, an embrace of technology, and a certain notion of modernity with the individual at its centre.
-Combining its architectural heritage with a cinematic one is Liberty, a 1200 seater single screen theatre founded by Habib Hoosein in 1947 and titled thusly, since it marked the year of Indian independence.
+Characterised by rich colours, bold geomertic symmetry and lavish ornamentation, the Art Deco buildings function as markers of a specific socio-historical moment in India (as globally) — defined by rapid industrialisation, an embrace of technology and a certain notion of modernity, with the individual at its centre.
+Combining its architectural heritage with a cinematic one is Liberty, a 1200 seater single screen theatre founded by Habib Hoosein in 1947 and titled thus, since it marked the year of Indian independence.

 Described as “an exquisite jewel box of rococo decoration enhanced by a colored lighting scheme, suggesting a fairyland far away from the bustle and tumult in the streets outside”¹, Liberty, like the remainder of Mumbai’s Art Deco cinemas, is a dying breed.
 Once a glittering star, dominating the cinema-going scene in the mid 1900s, its sophistication, glamour and importance have faded in time.
 Inversely though, with the same passage of time, its historical significance has only increased; in its structural elements, in its physical site, Liberty becomes the reservoir of history, of memory, and of a bygone age.

-Liberty was once the location of several glitzy premiers, including the blockbuster Mughal-e-Azam; where big films ran for long periods, such as Hum Aapke Hain Kaun that ran for 2341 shows in 847 days, to celebrate which the noted modernist painter M. F. Husain put up a canvas in its foyer of ‘Shakti’ — inspired by Madhuri Dixit, the film’s leading actor.
+Liberty was once the location of several glitzy premieres, including the blockbuster Mughal-e-Azam.
+And where big films ran for long periods, such as Hum Aapke Hain Kaun that ran for 2341 shows in 847 days, to celebrate which the noted modernist painter M. F. Husain put up a canvas in the theatre’s foyer of ‘Shakti’ — inspired by Madhuri Dixit, the film’s leading actor.
 Unable to sustain itself in the face of growing multiplexes, changing audiences and hefty entertainment taxes however, it no longer shows films of any kind; available instead only as a rented space for events and, ironically, shoots.

-Attempting to capture its historicity, and freezing it in a moment in space, while simultaneously highlighting its majesty, as if timeless, Shahid Datawala embarked on a photographic documentation of the theatre over the span of a year and multiple visits.
+Attempting to capture its historicity and freeze it in the contemporary moment, while simultaneously highlighting its majesty, as if timeless, Shahid Datawala embarked on a photographic documentation of the theatre over the span of a year and multiple visits.
 The photographs in this series seem similar in many ways to photographs of loved ones who have passed away —symbolic of a life lived and hinting at much beyond that which the eye can see, leaving one with a lingering sense of loss rather than palpable presence.

 In his own words, Datawala’s work is driven by the idea of “giving something that is dying or dead, a second life”; and he writes that, “Cinema spaces have always fascinated me, I shot a whole body of work over several years on old cinemas in Delhi in early 2000 called Dresscirle, which was then widely exhibited both in India and abroad.
 This was an extension of the same idea in a sense, but also a concentration of the same, with the focus on a single theatre.”